-So they gathered the crippled, the wounded, the maimed, And they shipped us back home to Australia.
-The armless, the legless, the blind, the insane, Those proud wounded heroes of Suvla.
-And as our ship sailed into Circular Quay, I looked at the place where me legs used to be, And thanked Christ there was nobody waiting for me, To grieve, to mourn and to pity.
+They collected the crippled, the wounded, and maimed, And they shipped us back home to Australia.
+The armless, the legless, the blind, and insane, All the brave wounded heroes of Suvla.
+And when our ship pulled into Circular Quay, I looked at the place where my legs used to be, I thanked Christ there was nobody waiting for me, To grieve and to mourn and to pity.

-But the band played "Waltzing Matilda,"

-As they carried us down the gangway,

-But nobody cheered, they just stood and stared,

-Then they turned all their faces away.
+But the band played "Waltzing Matilda," As they carried us down the gangway, But nobody cheered, they just stood and stared, And then they turned their faces away.

-And I watch the parade pass before me.

-And I see my old comrades, how proudly they march, Reviving old dreams of past glory, And the old men march slowly, all bones stiff and sore, They're tired old heroes from a forgotten war And the young people ask "What are they marching for?"
-And I ask meself the same question.
+And now every April, I sit on my porch And I watch the parade pass before me.
+And I see my old comrades, how proudly they march, Reliving old dreams of past glory, But the old men march slowly, their bones stiff and sore, Tired old men from a tired old war; And the young people ask, "What are they marching for?"
+I ask meself the same question.

-But the band plays "Waltzing Matilda,"

-And the old men still answer the call,

-But as year follows year, more old men disappear

-Someday, no one will march there at all.
+But the band plays "Waltzing Matilda," And the old men they answer the call, But year after year, the old men disappear Soon, no one will march there at all.